Islam Will Overtake Christianity As The World’s Top Religion By 2070: Pew Report

 — Captain Nemo (@CaptainNemo3000) December 29, 2016

-About 62 percent of the world’s Muslims live in the Asia-Pacific region that includes some of the countries with the largest population globally, such as Indonesia, India, Pakistan, Bangladesh, Iran and Turkey.
+About 62 percent of the world’s Muslims live in the Asia-Pacific region that includes some of the countries with the largest population globally, such as Indonesia, India, Pakistan, Bangladesh, Iran, and Turkey.

 By 2050, India will overtake Indonesia as the country with the largest Muslim population in the world, according to the study.